justSalkin/juSa_sandpit/README.md

-# juSa_sandpit
-This script adds the ability to dig with a shovel to your server.
-You can set many parameters yourself.
-The script is currently being further developed, all future updates will be available to you after purchase.

 # juSa_sandpit (V 1.0.1)
 This script adds the ability to dig with a shovel to your server.
 You can set many parameters yourself. <br>
 The script is currently being further developed, all future updates will be available to you after purchase. <br>